iranzo/iranzo.github.io/content/presentations/2021-01-14-be-lazy-automate-gha-for-static-blogging/2021-01-14-be-lazy-automate-gha-for-static-blogging.en.md

 - We write an article
 - Command for generating html from templates is used
-- New files uploaded to webserver
+- New files uploaded to Webserver

 ---